linuxserver/docker-jellyfin/README.md

 ### Hardware Acceleration Enhancements

-This list out the enhancements we have explicit made for hardware acceleration in this image.
+This section lists the enhancements we have made for hardware acceleration in this image specifically.

 ### Intel